zeinjendeya/google-mini-site/README.md

 # google-mini-site
-a small remak to google.com search page
+a small remak of google.com search page